ravendb/book/Intro/Intro.md

 Focus: Operations and architects

 RavenDB is used to store business-critical data such as medical information and financial transactions.
-In this part, we'll go over all the steps that have been taken to ensure that you data is safe, the communication channels are secure and only authorized users are able to access your database.
+In this part, we'll go over all the steps that have been taken to ensure that your data is safe, the communication channels are secure and only authorized users are able to access your database.

 We'll cover how to set up RavenDB securely.
 RavenDB's security model is binary in nature.
 Either you run RavenDB in an unsecured